MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 `-s` option starts a local client to connect to the local blockchain.

-To see additional options for starting a node and connecting to the Libra Blockchain, run:
+To see additional options for starting a node and connecting to the MAPL Blockchain, run:

 `$ cargo run -p libra_swarm -- -h`

 The cargo run command may take some time to run.
-If the execution of this command completes without errors, an instance of the Libra CLI client and a Libra validator node is running on your system.
+If the execution of this command completes without errors, an instance of the MAPL CLI client and a MAPL validator node is running on your system.
 Upon successful execution, you should see an output containing the CLI client menu and the `libra%` prompt.

 ## Life of a Transaction

 Once you have executed your first transaction, you may refer to the document [Life of a Transaction](life-of-a-transaction.md) for:

 * A look "under the hood" at the lifecycle of a transaction from submission to execution.
-* An understanding of the interactions between each logical component of a Libra validator as transactions get submitted and executed in the Libra ecosystem.
+* An understanding of the interactions between each logical component of a MAPL validator as transactions get submitted and executed in the MAPL ecosystem.

 ## Reference

 * [Welcome page](welcome-to-libra.md).
-* [Libra Protocol: Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the Libra protocol.
+* [MAPL Protocol: Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the MAPL protocol.
 * [Getting Started With Move](move-overview.md) &mdash; Introduces you to a new blockchain programming language called Move.
 * [Life of a Transaction](life-of-a-transaction.md) &mdash; Provides a look at what happens "under the hood" when a transaction is submitted and executed.
-* [Libra Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the Libra Core components through READMEs.
+* [MAPL Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the MAPL Core components through READMEs.
-* [CLI Guide](reference/libra-cli.md) &mdash; Lists the commands (and their usage) of the Libra CLI client.
+* [CLI Guide](reference/libra-cli.md) &mdash; Lists the commands (and their usage) of the MAPL CLI client.
-* [Libra Glossary](reference/glossary.md) &mdash; Provides a quick reference to Libra terminology.
+* [MAPL Glossary](reference/glossary.md) &mdash; Provides a quick reference to MAPL terminology.